AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-for-income-with-etfs.md

 ---

 {% include image-caption.html image="money-question.png"
-caption="Base photo by <a href='https://www.pexels.com/@rodnae-prod'>Rodnae Prod</a> from Pexels." %}
+caption="Base Photo by <a href='https://www.pexels.com/@rodnae-prod'>Rodnae Prod</a> from Pexels." %}

 A major internal conflict has dawned on me lately, a bit of an existential crisis really.

 I was watching a YouTube video about millennial money.
-It was CNBC Millennial Money specifically, and they featured Graham Stephen.
+It was CNBC Millennial Money specifically, and they featured [Graham Stephen](https://www.youtube.com/c/GrahamStephan).

 It said that he made 6.1 million dollars a year!
 If you don’t know who Graham is I would highly recommend checking him out on YouTube for his real estate content.